VJoshiAnkita/VJoshiAnkita/README.md

 - 🔭 Currently working on: Gesture recognition, Med QR scanner & other side quests
 - 🌱 Always learning: Clean code, AI, and how to not break production 🙃
-- 🛠️ Tools I Use: Python, Java, C++, React Native, Streamlit, Git, Docker
+- 🛠️ Tools I Use: Python, Java, C, React Native, Streamlit, Github, JIRA
 - ⚡ Fun fact: I Google errors faster than I run from social situations

 ---